raphael-group/hatchet/docs/source/doc_cluster_bins.md

 | `-dB`,`--bafdeviation` | Standard deviation for generate BAF of sinthetic bins | The parameter affects the variance of the generated data, this value can be estimated from given bins and plot-bins generates informative plots to do this | 0.02 |
 | `-s`, `--seed` | Random seed | The value is used to seed the random generation of RDR and BAF of synthetic bins | 0 |

 4. cluster-bins offers a basic iterative process to merge clusters according to given tolerances.
-This feature can be used to refine the results of BNPY clustering and merge distinct clusters that are not sufficiently distinguished.
+This feature can be used to refine the results of the GMM clustering and merge distinct clusters that are not sufficiently distinguished.
 This process can be controlled by the following parameters.

 | Name | Description | Usage | Default |
 |------|-------------|-------|---------|